EMJzero/AxonCUDA/ideas.md

 - lane 0 reads hedge offset and weight, broadcasting it with a shuffle
 - binary search for the histogram bin

+Faster candidates kernel:
+IDEA: postpone inbound size checks after computing scores!
+- accept all neighbors into the histogram (except those with size limits)
+- after picking the maximum among neighbors, make the whole warp compute its inbound size and check the constraints, repeating the maximum sampling if it fails

+=> as of now, picking the maximum is already done with the whole warp, as is the inbound size check, so the two are compatible.
+This way, filling the histogram can be fully warp-parallel!
+=> moreover, if you find enough valid candidates before checking every neighbor, you do fewer inbound size checks!

+This could be slightly worse if you find a way to compress the histogram (fill in the empty spots left by invalid options).

 ---

 Solution for deduping neighbors: